 For example, your lab meets Wednesdays at 9AM.
-You have a worksheet due when you walk into lab.
-If you go to lab and do not hand in your worksheet, it will drop 10% or 5 points every 24 hours it is late.
+You have a lab write up due when you walk into lab.
+If you go to lab and do not hand in your report, it will drop 10% or 5 points every 24 hours it is late.
 Turning it in anytime up to 9AM on Thursday is 10% off.
 20% is deducted between 9AM Thursday and 9AM Friday.
-Weekend days DO count because you can drop off your lab write up at ANYTIME in the mail slot cut in BO1005.
+Weekend days DO count because you can drop off your lab write up at ANYTIME in the metal box outside WO1217.